Signaling of the New York City Subway: Key-by signals

 The system also has automatic and manual "key-by" red signals where the conductor can insert a physical key into the wayside block signal, changing the signal indication from red to yellow.
-The signals involve the operation of an automatic stop with an automatic or manual release, then to procede with caution, with preparations to stop in case of debris or other obstructions on the track.
+The signals involve the operation of an automatic stop with an automatic or manual release, then to proceed with caution, with preparations to stop in case of debris or other obstructions on the track.

 Until 1970, when a train paused at a red block signal the train operator was allowed to pass the red signal by keying-by.
 That is, the train operator pauses at the red signal and then gets out of the cab, descends to the tracks' level, and cranks down the track trip with a key-like device.
-After a series of accidents in which train operators keyed by and crashed into trains in front, including a crash north of the Hoyt–Schermerhorn Streets station in 1970. the procedure was banned unless permission was granted by the train dispatchers.
+After a series of accidents in which train operators keyed by and crashed into trains in front, including a crash north of the Hoyt–Schermerhorn Streets station in 1970, the procedure was banned unless permission was granted by the train dispatchers.

 Time signals

 Speed control on the subway is ensured by "time signals".
 A timer, counting up, is started as soon as the train passes a certain point and will clear the signal ahead as soon as the predefined time elapsed.
-The minimum time is calculated from the speed limit and the distance between start of timer and signal. "time signals" are distinguished into "grade timers" for speed supervision at grades, curves or in front of buffer stops, and "station timers" to allow one train to enter a station just as another is leaving, as long as these trains are going at a reduced speed.
+The minimum time is calculated from the speed limit and the distance between start of timer and signal.
+"Time signals" are distinguished into "grade timers" for speed supervision at grades, curves or in front of buffer stops, and "station timers" to allow one train to enter a station just as another is leaving, as long as these trains are going at a reduced speed.
 There are two types of grade-time signals.
 The first type, "two-shot timers", are generally used on down grades where the train must be under a set speed for a longer length of track.
 They are so named because a train operator would have two chances, or "shots", to pass the signal within the posted speed limit.
 "One-shot timers", on the other hand, are found at sharp curves, and are named because the operator only has one chance to pass the signal within the speed limit.